Meet the

 Marian is the Founder of The ARMA, a Rural Generalist and GP with Advanced Procedural Obstetric skills, who has been living and working in rural and remote Australia for over a decade.
 Marian has been on various Boards including those of the Rural Doctors Association of Australia (RDAA) and the Rural Doctors Foundation.

-She was awarded the Australian College of Rural and Remote Medicine (ACRRM) Registrar of the Year for her rural advocacy over the years.
+She was awarded the Australian College of Rural and Remote Medicine (ACRRM) Registrar of the Year for her rural advocacy.
 She has also been awarded the Bowman Cutter Award from the NSW Rural Doctors Association in 2024 for her longstanding passion, enthusiasm and dedication to rural health.

 Marian is also a mother of two, both born in rural maternity units in NSW.
 She understands the stress involved in not having care close to home, being displaced from your community and support network during the life-changing journey of birthing.